Blackstone River: History

 In 1790, Samuel Slater opened the first successful water-powered cotton mill in America: Slater Mill, at Pawtucket Falls.
 This mill was powered by the waters of the Blackstone River.
 Many other mills appeared along the Blackstone River over time, making it a significant American industrial location and contributing to the river becoming the main cause of the Narragansett Bay pollution by the end of the 20th century.

 In August 1955, severe flooding on the Blackstone caused extensive damage to Woonsocket, Rhode Island.
 Whereas the river is usually 70 ft wide, it swelled to over 1 mi in width.
 The flooding of the Blackstone was the result of a succession of dam breaks, which were caused by rainfall from Hurricane Connie and Hurricane Diane a week later.
 In some parts of Rhode Island and Massachusetts, these hurricanes resulted in a combined amount of more than 20 in of rain within a week.
 This led to the highest water mark on record for the Blackstone river in Woonsocket at 21.8 ft, a full 12.8 ft above flood stage.

 The river, together with the Woonasquatucket River to the south, was designated an American Heritage River in 1998.

-Canal System: To further facilitate industrial growth and transportation in the region, the Blackstone Canal was constructed in the early 19th century.
-The canal ran parallel to the river, providing a vital transportation route for goods between Worcester, Massachusetts, and Providence, Rhode Island.
-The Blackstone Canal played a significant role in the economic development of the region, allowing for the efficient movement of raw materials and finished products.

 Pollution and remediation efforts

 The Blackstone River has been significantly impacted by industrial activities and resulting pollution since the 18th century.
-Early industries discharged a variety of pollutants into the river, including dyes from textile mills,heavy metals and solvents from metal and woodworking industries.
+Early industries discharged a variety of pollutants into the river, including dyes from textile mills, heavy metals and solvents from metal and woodworking industries.
 Metals are still being measured in sediments near and adjacent to the river.

 The inaugural celebration of Earth Day, in 1970, increased public support for remediation projects.
 While environmental activists in the Blackstone River Valley were already organizing clean-up efforts locally, in 1971, a formalized plea for action was made to the then Governor of Rhode Island, Frank Licht.
 In December 1971, political support was pledged at the state level.
 The Blackstone River Watershed Association, which at the time was two years old, was designated to lead the effort.
 By April 1972, support among the public for cleaning the river increased.
 Additionally, the 1972 federal Clean Water Act (CWA) was passed by Congress, offering a framework for more protection of the water quality of The Blackstone River.
 While the CWA did not specifically mention The Blackstone River by name, it stated that the act "establishes the basic structure for regulating discharges of pollutants into the waters of the United States and regulating quality standards for surface waters."